Sodium-Man/NamaN-Portfolio/README.md

 # Welcome to my portfolio
-This portfolio is made using Three JS, Blender (for 3D model) and my constant efforts.
+This portfolio is made using Three JS, Blender (for 3D model) and my constant efforts!
 # How to run

 ```